adxgun/adigunhammedolalekan/README.md

 ### Hi there 👋

-I'm Hammed, a Software Engineer currently living and working in the United Kingdom.
-I specialize in designing and building scalable backend systems.
-I love working with Golang, JVM based languages, Typescript, Linux containers, and cloud-native technologies.
+I'm Hammed, a Software Engineer based in the UK, I specialize in designing and building of scalable backend systems.
+My expertise includes Golang, JVM languages, Typescript, SQL and non-SQL databases and cloud-native technologies.

+Currently, I work at [Lemfi](https://lemfi.com) as a Backend Engineer, we're building **International Payments for everyone**.
+We leverage Golang and cloud technologies to support payments for millions across continents.

-I currently work at [Vega](https://vega.investments) as a backend engineer, I am a core member of the team and I am helping to develop the operating system for private wealth management.
-We’re using cutting edge technologies like Java22, Typescript, Docker and Kubernetes etc to power a highly efficient and robust platforms for our clients.
+Previously, I was a backend engineer at [Vega](https://vega.investments), developing an OS for private wealth management using Java22, Typescript, Docker, and Kubernetes to create efficient, robust platforms.

-Prior to that, I was working at [Goldman Sachs International in London](https://www.goldmansachs.com/), where I was helping to build high quality customer relationship management tools for Goldman's Investment Bankers throughout the world.
-Using Java, Python, AWS and cloud-native techs, we’re able to deliver modern, scalable and robust systems for our clients.
+Before that, I worked at [Goldman Sachs International in London](https://www.goldmansachs.com/), where I developed high-quality CRM tools for global Investment Bankers using Java, Python, AWS, and cloud technologies for scalable, modern systems.

-I love hacking on projects on the side.
-In the past, I've worked on projects like
+I also enjoy side projects and have previously worked on projects like

 - [csail.sh](https://www.github.com/adigunhammedolalekan/csail.sh) - a simple way to deploy and scale docker containers in a kubernetes cluster.
 - [registry-auth](https://github.com/adigunhammedolalekan/registry-auth) - a library to aid in implementing authentication and authorization system for private docker registries.